 This website provides a summary of the basic terms of the settlement.
 For the settlement’s complete terms and conditions, please consult the Settlement Agreement.
 You can access the Settlement Agreement and other documents in the case at the Case Documents link above.

-You can also view the entire case file by visiting the clerk of the court located at 402 East State Street, Room 2020, Trenton, NJ 08608, or by contacting Class Counsel at the addresses provided below:
+You can also view the entire case file by visiting the clerk of the court located at 402 East State Street, Room 2020, Trenton, NJ 08608, or by contacting the Claims Administrator or Class Counsel at the addresses provided below:

 James C. Shah